CodeAwareness/caw.localservice/README.md

 NOTES:
 For now, the grandStation takes care of authentication with the API, and it's only done once for any number of CodeAwareness enabled applications on one client.

+WARNING:
+The Swarm Authentication we're using requires that we identify users by commit SHA and date.
+Therefore, when contributing to this project, make sure to NOT send commit sha values to other users, even when they are authenticated.
+If you do, a user can perpetually stay on the repo authorized list, even after being excluded from the github/gitlab repository.

 ### Users

 ACTIONS: getUsers